datagrok-ai/public/help/datagrok/concepts/functions/func-params-annotation.md

 **Filter pattern** allows you to use free-text conditions like "this week" for dates, or ">50" for numbers.

 To use search patterns, set the input type to `string`, and set the `pattern` option to the type of the column you are filtering.
-Then, reference the patter in the query as `@patternName(columnName)`, just like we did here for the "freight" column:
+Then, reference the pattern in the query as `@patternName(columnName)`, just like we did here for the "freight" column:

 ```